tendermint/tendermint/p2p/docs/peer.md

 - send the ephemeral public key to the peer
 - wait to receive the peer's ephemeral public key
 - compute the Diffie-Hellman shared secret using the peers ephemeral public key and our ephemeral private key
-- generate nonces to use for encryption
+- generate two nonces to use for encryption (sending and receiving) as follows:
+    - sort the ephemeral public keys in ascending order and concatenate them
-    - TODO
+    - RIPEMD160 the result
+    - append 4 empty bytes (extending the hash to 24-bytes)
+    - the result is nonce1
+    - flip the last bit of nonce1 to get nonce2
+    - if we had the smaller ephemeral pubkey, use nonce1 for receiving, nonce2 for sending;
+        else the opposite
-- all communications from now on are encrypted using the shared secret
+- all communications from now on are encrypted using the shared secret and the nonces, where each nonce
+- we now have an encrypted channel, but still need to authenticate increments by 2 every time it is used
-- generate a common challenge to sign
+- generate a common challenge to sign:
+    - SHA256 of the sorted (lowest first) and concatenated ephemeral pub keys
 - sign the common challenge with our persistent private key
-- send the signed challenge and persistent public key to the peer
+- send the go-wire encoded persistent pubkey and signature to the peer
-- wait to receive the signed challenge and persistent public key from the peer
+- wait to receive the persistent public key and signature from the peer
-- verify the signature in the signed challenge using the peers persistent public key
+- verify the signature on the challenge using the peer's persistent public key

-If this is an outgoing connection (we dialed the peer) and we used a peer ID, then finally verify that the `peer.PubKey` corresponds to the peer ID we dialed, ie. `peer.PubKey.Address() == <ID>`.
+If this is an outgoing connection (we dialed the peer) and we used a peer ID, then finally verify that the peer's persistent public key corresponds to the peer ID we dialed, ie. `peer.PubKey.Address() == <ID>`.

 The connection has now been authenticated.
 All traffic is encrypted.